jupyter/jupyter_client/docs/wrapperkernels.rst

          after the code has run.
 You can ignore this if you need to.
      :param bool allow_stdin: Whether the frontend can provide input on request (e.g. for Python's :func:`raw_input`).
+        :param str cell_id: (experimental) An optional unique ID for the cell that is being executed.

      Your method should return a dict containing the fields described in :ref:`execution_results`.
 To display output, it can send messages